qiskit-community/qiskit-experiments/docs/tutorials/getting_started.rst

 A composite experiment is a parent object that contains one or more child experiments, which may themselves be composite.
 There are two core types of composite experiments:

 * **Parallel experiments** run across qubits simultaneously as set by the user.
-New circuits are constructed such that parallelize circuits of the child experiments are executed simultaneously.
-Therefore, the circuits in child experiments *cannot* overlap in qubits used.
+The circuits of child experiments are combined into new circuits that map circuit gates onto qubits in parallel.
+Therefore, the circuits in child experiments *cannot* overlap in the ``physical_qubits`` parameter.
 The marginalization of measurement data for analysis of each child experiment is handled automatically.
 * **Batch experiments** run consecutively in time.
 These child circuits *can* overlap in qubits used.

 Here's an example of measuring the :math:`T_1` of two qubits on the same device simultaneously